 To keep this nice and short, we’ll only cover the very most basic aspects but we strongly encourage you to read our extensive article about LIGHT where we dive deeper into, well, pretty much everything about LED grow lights.

 You, as a beginner indoor grower, need to know the following things when choosing a LED grow light and setting up your grow area:

-- The grow lamp’s light output: Light particles are called photons and the light output from a grow light is called PPFD (also referred to as PAR) and it’s measured in umol/m2/s.
+- The grow lamp’s light output: Light particles are called photons and the light output from a grow light is called PPFD (Photosynthetic Photon Flux Density) and it’s measured in umol/m2/s.
 Weed plants in their veg stage need 150-300 PPFD.
 During flowering, they need 500-700 PPFD, or more if you add CO2 (not recommended for beginners).
 The lamp manufacturer should list the lamp’s PPFD levels at various heights as the PPFD decreases the further the plant is from the lamp.

 - Light footprint: This explains how the light from the lamp spreads.
 Some lamps have a very narrow footprint and may not be suitable for large or several plants.
 You want to make sure that the lamp you’re considering produces enough light to cover your grow space.

 - Light spectrum: A trend with low-end LED grow lights in recent years is that they only, or mainly, produce blue and red colored light.
 While these are the dominant colors used in photosynthesis, a plant needs a healthy balance of blue-green-red.
 Although green has less direct effect on photosynthesis, it helps the plant’s overall health and also boosts some processes.
 A small but important detail.